mjordan/larkm/README.md

 To see the configured committment statement for the ARK instead of resolving to its target, append `?info` to the end of the ARK, e.g., `http://127.0.0.1:8000/ark:/12345/x910?info`.

 ### Creating a new ARK

+REST clients can provide a `shoulder` and/or an `identifer` value in the requst body.
+If either of these is not provided, larkm will provide one.
+If an identifier is provided, it should not contain a shoulder.
+Clients cannot provide a NAAN.
+Clients must always provide a `target`.

 To add a new ARK (for example, to resolve to https://digital.lib.sfu.ca), issue the following request using curl:

-`curl -v -X POST "http://127.0.0.1:8000/larkm" -H 'Content-Type: application/json' -d '{"ark_string": "ark:/12345/x912", "target": "https://digital.lib.sfu.ca"}'`
+`curl -v -X POST "http://127.0.0.1:8000/larkm" -H 'Content-Type: application/json' -d '{shoulder": "s1", "identifier": "ark:/12345/222222", "target": "https://digital.lib.sfu.ca"}'`

-If you now visit `http://127.0.0.1:8000/ark:/12345/x912` in your web browser, you will be redirected to https://digital.lib.sfu.ca.
+If you now visit `http://127.0.0.1:8000/ark:/12345/s1222222` in your web browser, you will be redirected to https://digital.lib.sfu.ca.

-In this case, the client provides a full ARK string (including the shoulder), including the NAAN and identifier.
-If you want larkm to mint a new ARK using the NAAN defined in your configuration file and a UUID (v4) as the identifier, remove "ark_string" from your request body:

-`curl -v -X POST "http://127.0.0.1:8000/larkm" -H 'Content-Type: application/json' -d '{"target": "https://digital.lib.sfu.ca"}'`

-In the previous request, the ARK string will include the default shoulder.
-If you want larkm to mint an ARK but use a different shoulder, include the shoulder in your request body, like this:

-`curl -v -X POST "http://127.0.0.1:8000/larkm" -H 'Content-Type: application/json' -d '{"shoulder": "x1", "target": "https://digital.lib.sfu.ca"}'`

-If the provided shoulder is not present in your configuration settings, or the provided ARK string does not begin with one of the configured shoulders, larkm will return a 422 HTTP response.
+If you omit the `shoulder`, the configured default shoulder will be used.
+If you omit the `identifier`, larkm will mint one using a v4 UUID.

-All responses to a PUT will include in their body the "shoulder, "ark_string" and "target":
+All responses to a POST will include in their body the "shoulder, "identifier" and "target":

-`{"ark":{"shoulder": "x1", "ark_string":"ark:/12345/x1fb5a9ce4-7092-4eaa-8897-d2ba21eea159","target":"https://digital.lib.sfu.ca"}}`
+`{"ark":{"shoulder": "x1", "identifier": "fb5a9ce4-7092-4eaa-8897-d2ba21eea159"", "ark_string":"ark:/12345/x1fb5a9ce4-7092-4eaa-8897-d2ba21eea159","target":"https://digital.lib.sfu.ca"}}`

 ### Updating the target URL associated with an ARK